dvrzan/dvrzan.github.io/Content/posts/2022/05/how-to-test-published-property.md

 }
 ```

 The whole point of `@Published` properties is to stream any changes to the view before the value is set.
 It's like giving someone a heads up something will happen before it does.
-In that case, you'd want to test what values will be sent to the view.
+In that case, you'd want to test the values sent to the view.

 ## Testing published value by subscribing to it